Speciality glass and ceramics maker Corning has completed a new high-volume glass manufacturing facility in Durham County, North Carolina, US.

-Combined with Corning’s glass technology and precision capabilities, the Valor glass solution was specifically developed for injectable drugs stored in vials and cartridges.
+Combined with Corning’s glass technology and precision capabilities, the Valor glass solution was specifically developed for injectable drugs that are stored in vials and cartridges.

 Marketing commentary on Corning

-Headquartered in New York, US, Corning is one of the leading innovators in materials science and has been known for developing pioneering inventions for 167 years.
+Headquartered in New York, US, Corning is one of the leading innovators in materials science and is known for having developed pioneering inventions for 167 years.